jakob-rzeppa/spotify-clone/README.md

-A simple Spotify Clone based on the Tutorial by Code With Antonio (https://www.youtube.com/watch?v=2aeMRB8LL4o&list=WL&index=120&t=1647s)
+A simple Spotify Clone based on the Tutorial by "Code With Antonio" (https://www.youtube.com/watch?v=2aeMRB8LL4o&list=WL&index=120&t=1647s)

-Supabase is used as the Database
+This project is based on Next.js (frontend) and Supabase (backend)

-# Features
+## Features

 - Login / sign up with Github or email (Supabase Auth)
 - Upload songs